apeltsi/Atlas/README.md

 ## Size

 When correctly configured, an empty C# app using Atlas will generally compile to under 18MiB.

-(Tested with Atlas-Boilerplate, with `dotnet publish --configuration Release --arch x64`)

 Please note that the final compile-size of an Atlas app will change as development continues.